Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/authentication-handlers.md

 ```

 **Usage Notes**:
-- Basic authentication is less secure than PATs and may not work in all scenarios
+- Basic authentication is less secure than Personal Access Tokens and may not work in all scenarios
-- Consider using PATs instead of passwords when possible
+- Consider using Personal Access Tokens instead of passwords when possible

 ## OAuth Authentication